SuLab/exrna-portal/wp-content/plugins/wp-rss-multi-importer/readme.txt

 [__Allen Weiss__](http://www.wprssimporter.com/)

-Some parts of the code in this plugin are based on code from [__WP RSS Aggregator__](https://wordpress.org/plugins/wp-rss-aggregator/)
+The code for some parts of this plugin is based on code from [__WP RSS Aggregator__](https://wordpress.org/plugins/wp-rss-aggregator/)

 == Installation ==